 Every successful project starts with a solid plan.
 This project delivery phase involves developing and organizing a strategy for carrying out the project.
 In this phase, the owner also decides on how the project will proceed from beginning to end.

 A comprehensive project plan includes the following elements:

 Once the plan is complete, the process moves to the design phase.
 The design team develops the blueprint and foundations according to the objectives and requirements of the project.
 They also present their business case, which includes the following aspects:

-After the design phase, the project is on its way towards completion.
+After the design phase, the project is on its way toward completion.
 In other words, the implementation phase is where the bulk of the work occurs.

-Construction and monitoring often take place at this phase.
+Construction and monitoring often take place during this phase.
 The contractors work on the job site and realize the design provided in the previous phase.
 The pace of implementation will depend on different factors, such as the project goals, timetable, and any changes that the owner requires.
 Project teams can efficiently carry out their tasks and complete their deliverables using a project execution plan template.

 Design-Bid-Build (DBB) Method

 The design-bid-build model is the most popular method of project delivery.
 In this method, the owner hires a designer and a contractor separately.
 It follows a traditional sequence, and the roles don’t overlap.
 Here’s an overview of the process: